 German court asks ECB to justify key stimulus program

-FRANKFURT — Germany's highest court has cast doubt on eurozone stimulus efforts by ruling that the European Central Bank has three months to show that a key bond-buying program is needed and appropriate.
+FRANKFURT — Germany's highest court cast doubt on key eurozone stimulus efforts by giving the European Central Bank three months to prove that its key bond-buying program is justified and appropriate.

-If it fails to do so, Germany's national central bank must stop participating in the program, the country's top court said Tuesday.
+If it doesn't make that showing, the court ruled, Germany's own national central bank can no longer participate in the program - and would even have to sell bonds that it had purchased.

 The euro fell after the decision by a half-cent to $1.0850.
-Analysts said the implications were not all clear but raised concerns the ruling could end up putting limits on central bank efforts to support the economy of the 19 countries that use the euro as they struggle to rebound from the shutdowns caused by the virus outbreak.
+Analysts said the ruling could end up putting new constraints on central bank efforts to support the economy of the 19 countries that use the euro as they struggle to rebound from the shutdowns caused by the virus outbreak.

 The judges of the Karlsruhe-based Federal constitutional Court ruled that Germany's central bank, the Bundesbank, must stop buying bonds as part of an ECB stimulus program begun in 2015 unless the ECB reaches a “new decision” on the program that demonstrates its effects on the economy were “proportionate."
 It also said the Bundesbank should sell the bonds, but only in accord with the ECB and over the long term.